Vijji04/ad-muter/README.md

 - switch on the toggle switch "mute sonyliv ads" and view sonyliv's content without having to worry about loud ads being played

+Feel free to modify/fork/use this repo and build newer features for other platforms